Spectre and Meltdown: The details you need on major chip flaws

 As chip-makers and computer companies roll out software updates, you should install them.
 What's more, since hackers need to install malicious software on your computer before they can take advantage of these flaws, you should do your best to make that harder for them.

-That means you should keep all your other software updated.
-That includes things like your web browsers, Flash (if you're still using it) and all the other programs on your computer.
+That means you should keep all your other software updated, including your web browsers, Flash (if you're still using it) and all the other programs on your computer.
 Then, run security software to make sure you don't have any malicious software on your computer right now.

 Finally, look out for phishing emails.
 Emails that trick you into clicking on a link and downloading malicious software are still the number one way for hackers to get a foothold on your computer.